 \section{Microwave-to-optical transduction}

-In this section, we finally derive the expression of the conversion efficiency between the input MW photon and the output upconverted optical photon.
-Details on the derivation can be found in the appendices (\ref{appendix:Hamiltonian}) and (\ref{appendix:TransferFunctions}).
+In this section, we finally derive the expression of the conversion efficiency between the input microwave photon and the output upconverted optical photon.
+Details on the derivation can be found in the Appendices (\ref{appendix:Hamiltonian}) and (\ref{appendix:TransferFunctions}).

 Here we consider a pair of coupled optical modes, of which only one is accessed by a bus waveguide to receive and transmit power, while the other interacts with the mechanical mode, accessed by a microwave mode.
 This device is depicted on Fig. \ref{fig:HBAR_3D}.
-The corresponding Hamiltonian is
+The input-output relation for the optical transmission through the bus waveguide coupled to the first microring cavity is